brainwavecollective/reachy_mini_conversation_app/README.md

 ```

 By default, the app runs in console mode for direct audio interaction.
 Use the `--gradio` flag to launch a web UI served locally at http://127.0.0.1:7860/ (required when running in simulation mode).
 With a camera attached, vision is handled by the gpt-realtime model when the camera tool is used.
 For local vision processing, use the `--local-vision` flag to process frames periodically using the SmolVLM2 model.
 Additionally, you can enable face tracking via YOLO or MediaPipe pipelines depending on the extras you installed.

+## Running an offline demo loop
+WIP and if you're reading this you're drinking from the firehose.
+Goal is to be able to run an offline demo loop that doesn't need the internet and can be run on a low power device (e.g. CPU on a laptop).
+The intention is for this to be very simple to setup/interact with but there is theoretically a good bit of customization available.

+Lay of the land (theoretically... at least this is the plan):
+/bin/action_schema.json - expectations for actions structure
+/bin/offline_actions.py - standalone for now (ideally integrate as a flag)
+/actions/*.json

+--- misc tbd to be revisited
+uv pip install jsonschema simpleaudio soundfile numpy

 ### CLI options